This is the public version of the KCI. Remember to login in order to participate in Communities and Forums.

 Cooperation with partners in non-EU countries

-Conference interpreting training courses organised by universities in non-EU countries may also appear on this list, in connection with international cooperation programmes and/or in view of the needs of the EU Institutions and its Interpretation Services.
+Conference interpreting training courses organised by universities in non-EU countries may also receive support in connection with international cooperation programmes and/or in view of the needs of the EU Institutions and its Interpretation Services.

 Ever since 1996, DG Interpretation organises every spring the SCIC-Universities Conference, our DG's flagship annual event that brings together the relevant stakeholders in the interpreting world: representatives of the partner universities in EU Member States and candidate countries, China, Russia, Africa, Canada and the USA, as well as representatives of international organisations and other European institutions.